The Prevent Defense

 Sure, you did some of this analysis in your business plan.
 But financial planning isn’t a one-time thing.
 It needs to be done continually if you plan to end up in the business hall of fame someday.

 Here are just a few of the things that can affect your financial health.
 Make sure you incorporate these into any financial planning you do for your business as you move forward.
-Otherwise, you may find yourself being nickeled and dimed out of business.
+Otherwise, you may find yourself being nickel and dimed out of business.

 STARTUP & EXPANSION COSTS

 Think long and hard about how much money you will need to get your business to the point where you can open your doors and start making sales.
-Costs can include facilities, equipment, furnishing, payroll, withholdings, signage, supplies, licenses, permits, taxes, fees, advertising, etc. Leave some room for expansion.
+Costs can include facilities, equipment, furnishing, payroll, signage, supplies, licenses, permits, taxes, fees, advertising, etc. Leave some room for expansion.
 More than one business has failed because they grew more quickly than anticipated and didn’t have the funds needed to expand.

 Think in terms of monthly cash flow.
 You want to go at least 24 months into the future and provide as much detail as you can, showing the anticipated amount of cash coming into the business as well as going out of it.
 This, along with your startup costs, will give you the total amount of money you will need to reach the point where you can probably achieve sustainability.